 Related Reading: Attending the Inspection

 As a buyer, you do not have to pay for any real estate agent services.
-The seller pays for that.
+The seller’s fees typically pay the buyer’s agent a commission.
 A buyer’s agent will be your advocate and guide you through the home buying process.
 If the involved agent is the seller’s agent his interest lies in the seller only.
 If he is a transaction broker, then he basically just makes sure the sale/purchase is completed without recommendations, suggestions, or advice.

 Related Reading: Partnering with the Right Realtor

 Closing costs are an essential part of buying a home, but sometimes get overlooked.
-These are various expenses that need to get paid prior to you getting the keys to the house.
+These are various expenses you’ll need to pay for prior to you getting the keys to the house.
 Governmental expenses, lender fees, realtor commissions, and more are all considered closing costs.
-You should budget between 3 to 5 percent of your overall home costs for closing costs.
+You should budget 3-5% of your overall home costs for closing costs.

 This can be unexpected for a first time home buyer.
 Not only must you get approved for various loan options, but you need enough money in your savings account to pay for these additional costs.
 If you do not have this money handy, there are closing cost assistance programs that help manage payments.

-While most programs are not exclusively for first time home buyers, there are a few that still apply.
-It’s important to know what’s available, especially since home prices have increased so much.
+It’s vital to know what resources and programs are available to home buyers, especially since home prices have increased so much.
 Every penny that you can save on your payment will count, particularly when you are starting out.

 1. Start early: Speak with one or more lenders (we recommend 3) to see what it takes for you to qualify for a loan.
 Your loan pro might recommend working on your credit, specific financial tasks you should do to be ready to buy a home, or they might suggest that you pay off more debt in order to get below the maximum debt-to-income-ratio.
 Don’t guess.
 Ask a professional.

-2. As a first time home buyer, especially when you have some savings that you can use, you will definitely want to look into conventional loans.
+3. Consider Conventional Loans: This can be a good option for first time buyers who have some savings tucked away for buying a home.
 Private lenders might have their own programs for first time buyers.
 Fannie Mae and Freddie Mac loans require at least a 620 credit score, but private lenders might have different requirements.

-5. Tax Credits for First Time Home Buyers: the Mortgage Credit Certificate gives home buyers an actual tax credit at time of tax return.
+6. Tax Credits for First Time Home Buyers: the Mortgage Credit Certificate gives home buyers an actual tax credit on their tax return.
 Make sure that you actually have enough tax debt to apply this credit.
 You’ll need to own your home for at least nine years.

-6. Colorado First Time Homebuyer Savings Account (FTHSA): You can save up to $50,000 towards a down payment on a home and any income or gain from these savings are tax free (forever!).
+7. Colorado First Time Homebuyer Savings Account (FTHSA): You can save up to $50,000 towards a down payment on a home and any income or gain from these savings is tax free (forever!).
 Others can contribute to your account.
 It’s similar to the 529 college savings accounts.